-One of my favourite pubs in Milton Keynes has always been The Navigation Inn.
+Overlooking The Grand Union Canal, one of my favourite pubs in Milton Keynes has always been The Navigation Inn.
 However, on my last visit the staff weren’t very reassuring about their cross contamination measures and I didn’t really enjoy the meal as a result.
 I have decided to include them as they have emailed me since as I sent them my feedback confirming that they can cater and I have had plenty of good meals prior to that.
 A good reminder to always check for yourselves that you are happy and feel safe at a restaurant as menus and staff do change.

 A pub that has separate gluten free fryers is always going to be a winner!
 I recently visited with friends for my birthday, opting for calamari to start and pork belly for the main meal.
 I would definitely recommend, such a great pub and I really enjoyed my meal here.

 A pretty thatched pub with a beer garden makes this a great spot in the summer.
 Pricier than your average pub, I was looking forward to trying here.
 However, whilst they have separate fryer for gluten free fish and chips, perhaps they just have a fryer for chips as opposed to gluten free products as I was pretty disappointed when my GFA beer battered fish and chips, came with no batter with no heads up that this was the case!
 It was made even worse as Paul had ordered the normal fish and chips so I could see exactly what I was missing!

 However, saying that the pub is lovely, the food good and they could cater!